ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Enter the first character in the menu of the item to be changed followed with the parameter. <br>
 For most entries upper and lower case are identical.
+With the HTML menu pages many of these entries can be selected with button, sliders or colour palettes.

+### Update software<br>
+Software can be updated with a .bin file.
+A bin files is made in the Arduino IDE from the menu Sketch -> Export compiled binary.
+In the folder where the sketch was saved several files are placed in the folder "build".
+The WordFiboBlockVxxx.ino.bin of approx. 1.5 Mb is the file to upload.

 ### A SSID B Password C BLE beacon name<br>
 Change the name of the SSID of the router to be connected to.<br>